Busted Up: A Yukon Story

 By Geneviève Doyon // Directed by Jessica Hickman // Original Music by Brooke Maxwell

-After three years of gathering interviews, transcribing, and editing, Whitehorse’s Open Pit Theatre presented Busted Up: A Yukon Story as part of Canada’s 150th anniversary celebrations, and the Yukon Art Centre's 2017/18 season.
+After three years of gathering interviews, transcribing, and editing, Open Pit Theatre presented Busted Up: A Yukon Story in September 2017 as part of Canada’s 150th anniversary celebrations, and the Yukon Art Centre's 2017/18 season.

 Set right here in the Yukon, a plethora of real-life characters whose opinions and stories are as varied as their age and ethnic backgrounds reveal themselves: how they ended up in the territory, why they stayed, their beliefs, their roots and their fears.